 - The terms relating to the quantity-in the content of international trade contracts relating to the sale of goods, must be specified in at least one clause, the quantity of goods and the unit of measure on which they are made;

-- Quality clauses – in the content of the international trade agreement, clauses relating to the quality of the goods and the ways of determining that quality are required;
+- Quality clauses – in the content of the international trade agreement, are required clauses relating to the quality of the goods and the ways of determining that quality;

 - Clauses relating to packaging and marking – these clauses must contain the description of the package, if it passes to the purchaser’s property, in which case the price shall be specified or the seller’s property remains, in which case it shall specify the time limit for returning it.